cyberphone/doc/payments/paymenthandler.md

 As a comparison, native wallet solutions may support **attestations** for *devices*, *keys*, and *applications*, not only during enrollment, but for individual payment operations as well.
-In addition, attestations can be applied to all payment scenarios, whereas *the W3C manifest scheme is limited to Web payments*.
+In addition, attestations can be applied to *any* payment scenario, whereas *the W3C manifest scheme is limited to Web payments*.

 ## Conclusion
 The Web and the native world have quite different characteristics.